BlockBuilderJoe/BlockBuilder-API/understand/Understand API.md

 ```

 ## API Overview
-The Understand API takes a prompt from the player and analyses it to understand the intention.
+The Understand API takes a prompt from the player and analyzes it to understand the intention.
 Depending on the analyzed intention, it returns a specific response code that corresponds to an action or information request in Minecraft.

 ## How to use